 #5 People Identity, Population & Voter Registration System

 The Automated Fingerprint Identification System or AFIS is linked to a civil register database.
-It maintains identity and uniqueness of the citizen to the rest of the population in an automated, reliable, and quick way.
-For greater reliability, they can combine digital fingerprints, a photo and an iris (eye) scan.
+It maintains the identity and uniqueness of the citizen to the rest of the population in an automated, reliable, and quick way.
+For greater reliability, they can combine digital fingerprints, a photo, and an iris (eye) scan.

 India’s Aadhaar project is the world’s largest & most popular example of biometric registration in India where a 12-digit unique identity number is issued to all Indian residents.
-The unique identity number is based on their biographic and biometric data (a photograph, ten fingerprints & two iris scans).
+The unique identification number is based on their biographic and biometric data (a photograph, ten fingerprints & two iris scans).
 This biometric authentication system is introduced to reduce: Corruption, Cost of delivery of public services, Middlemen, voter registration as well as verification.